Main disability and sickness benefits

 Value Added Tax (VAT) relief on equipment and services

 If you have a long-term illness or you have a disability, you don't have to pay VAT on certain goods and services you buy or bring into the UK.
-Certain building work that you have done can also be free of VAT.
+Certain building work that you have done can also be VAT free.

 The Independent Living Fund

-The Independent Living Fund makes payments to people with disabilities to help them lead a more independent life.
-The Independent Living Fund is no longer accepting any new applications.
+If you have a disability, Independent Living Fund payments can help you lead a more independent life.
+The Independent Living Fund is not accepting any new applications.

-There are a number of work schemes to help people with disabilities into employment.
+There are work schemes available to help you into employment.